-All types of feedback are welcome.
+All types of respectful feedback are welcome and there is a mechanism to provide feedback anonymously (Mentimeter, written feedback).
 These will not be used for the purposes of retaliation, abuse, or any other kind of discrimination.
+ADB has a "no tolerance" policy for retaliation in this consultation process.